Every upcoming Marvel movie - new release dates over the next few years

 In July 2019 it was revealed that Thor Ragnarok's Taika Waititi will be back for another Thor sequel, which frankly has muddled all sorts of our predictions already.
 With Chris Hemsworth set to return as the God of Thunder, expectations will be sky-high for the director/writer and star's reunion, especially given Ragnarok's popularity.

-But the big news from Comic-Con 2019 was that Natalie Portman will reprise her role as Jane Foster, who will take on Thor’s mantle as God of Thunder when Thor becomes “unworthy” to wield his hammer.
-Tessa Thompson has also been confirmed to return to the franchise in Thor: Love and Thunder.
+But the big news from Comic-Con 2019 was that Natalie Portman will reprise her role as Jane Foster, who will take on Thor's mantle as God of Thunder when Thor becomes "unworthy" to wield his hammer.
+Tessa Thompson has also been confirmed to return to the franchise, with the Guardians of the Galaxy also set to appear after Chris Pratt and Karen Gillan were spotted on set.

-And even more exciting is the news of who will play the villain – with former Batman Christian Bale confirmed to star in the film, although it remains unclear exactly which villain he will play (Dario Agger, aka The Minotaur is currently the odds-on favourite).
+And even more exciting is the news of who will play the villain - former Batman Christian Bale is confirmed to star in the film, with his role later revealed as Gorr the God Butcher.

-It was announced at D23 2019 that Black Panther 2 would fill this big summer slot, earning a bit of a promotion after the original movie broke records in its February 2018 release date.
+It was announced at D23 2019 that Black Panther 2 would return in summer 2022, earning a bit of a promotion after the original movie broke records in its February 2018 release date.

 “We’re really hard at work on it trying to give you something special,” director Ryan Coogler told the audience at the time.
 “We’re gonna take our time; we want it to be right.”

-The studio has revealed that Captain Marvel 2 is aiming for release on 8th July 2022, no surprise given that the first film made over one billion dollars at the worldwide box office.
+The studio revealed that Captain Marvel 2 was in the works in July 2019, no surprise given that the first film made over one billion dollars at the worldwide box office.

-Whether a new film would follow on from Avengers: Endgame or explain where she was in the 20-odd years between her first movie and the present day is unknown, but we’ve explored the possibilities a bit here.
+There's a chance the Captain Marvel sequel will explore the 20-odd years between her first movie and the present day, and we’ve explored the possibilities a bit here.

 Upcoming Marvel movies with no release date

-Marvel movies announced but yet to be gifted an official release date include Guardians of the Galaxy Vol. 3, Ant-Man 3 and Blade (starring Mahershala Ali as the vampire hunter), plus reboots of the Fantastic Four and X-Men franchises.
+Marvel movies announced but yet to be gifted an official release date include Blade (starring Mahershala Ali as the vampire hunter), and the reboots of the Fantastic Four and X-Men franchises.

 Upcoming Marvel/Sony movies